MinYoungChoe/Min-Young-Choe/README.md

 # Min-Young-Choe

-Good day!
-This is Min Young Choe
+### Good day!
+This is Min Young Choe.

-#111111
+# I am currently enrolled in Computer Programming and Analysis at Seneca college.
+# 🏃‍♂️ I am a long distance runner